PeraltaLab/WRC18_RhizoTeaDecomp/README.md

 This study was conducted at the long-term fertilization and mowing experiment at West Research Campus, East Carolina University.

-This repository contains open-source code, data, & text files for
+This repository contains open-source code, data, & text files.

-For information regarding the project, please visit: [update with publication information]
+For information regarding the project, please visit: Koceja, M.E.*, R.B.
+Bledsoe§, C. Goodwillie, and A.L.
+Peralta (In review).
+Nutrient enrichment increases soil bacterial diversity and decomposition rates of different litter types in a coastal plain wetland. [biorxiv pre-print](https://doi.org/10.1101/732883)

+Raw sequence files can be found at NCBI SRA BioProject ID .

 ## We address the following questions

-* **Aim 1.)**: How does long-term fertilization and disturbance (by mowing) and litter quality influence litter-associated microbiomes and decomposition rates?
+* **Aim 1.)**: How does long-term fertilization and disturbance (by mowing) and litter chemical quality influence litter-associated microbiomes and decomposition rates?

 * **Aim 2.)**: What are the specific bacterial taxa associated with decomposition of high vs. low C:N ratio litter types?

 ### Repo Contents

-* **analyses:**: An R Markdown file that includes R script written by Ariane Peralta and Regina Bledsoe containing functions used in analysis of soil and microbial sequence data.
+* **analyses:**: An R Markdown file (2018_WRC_SoilTeaDecomp.Rmd) that includes R script written by Ariane Peralta and Regina Bledsoe containing functions used in analysis of soil and microbial sequence data.

 * **bin:**
-	* *MothurTools.R*: An R script written by Mario Muscarella (University of Illinois, now at Université du Quebéc à Montréal) containing functions used in the analysis of community sequence data.
+	* *MothurTools.R*: An R script written by Mario Muscarella (currently at Université du Quebéc à Montréal, soon to be Assistant Professor, University of Alaska-Fairbanks) containing functions used in the analysis of community sequence data.

 * **data:**: Files associated with soil and microbial data sets.